oracle-livelabs/converged/microservices-cicd/setup/setup.md

 ## Task 7: Create a Folder to Contain the Workshop Code

 1. Create a directory to contain the workshop code.
-The directory name is used to create a compartment of the same name in your tenancy.
+The directory name is used **to create a compartment of the same name in your tenancy**.
 The directory name must have between 1 and 13 characters, contain only letters or numbers, and start with a letter.
 Make sure that a compartment of the same name does not already exist in your tenancy or the setup will fail.
 For example:

     ```bash
     <copy>